deepzt/AWS-Documentation/README.md

 # AWS-Documentation
-Notes on AWS Solution Architect Course.
-It is going to be helpful for the folks  preparing for the Certification exam.
+Here are my notes on the AWS Solution Architect Course.
+They will be helpful for those  preparing for the Certification exam.

+-> Course Curriculum